Listen to or read this post:

 Since a brain that can recall memories of previous threats increases the likelihood of survival, it makes sense the unconscious would keep bringing up dissociated, split-off aspects of experience if that might lead to reaching the most expansive level of awareness and hence, safety — especially if others observed our symptoms for what they were and responded with needed support.
 Nevertheless, many of us are quite good at not consciously remembering the trauma at all.
 Such profound dissociation often has to do with the conditions in which the trauma occurred.
 For instance, when the perpetrator is a caregiver, there is increased likelihood of amnesia for the abuse, since remembering the trauma would be a greater threat to survival than forgetting.
 If you have to depend on your caregiver to take care of your needs, it helps to be able to forget they are also your tormentor.
-There have also been cases of women in combat who endured sexual abuse and experienced complete amnesia during their deployment, only to experience flashbacks once they returned to civilian life and relative safety.
+There have also been cases of women in combat who endured sexual trauma and experienced complete amnesia during their deployment, only to experience flashbacks once they returned to civilian life and relative safety.

 Recovery doesn’t require consciously remembering what happened in order to reach integration.
-For some, the memories of sexual abuse are so profoundly threatening, so annihilating, they must be forgotten.
+For some, the memories of sexual trauma are so profoundly threatening, so annihilating, they must be forgotten.
 Then the focus of recovery is unconscious remembering, which can take the form of automatic beliefs that contribute to depression, or feelings of betrayal that precede self-injurious behavior, or a tendency to rage when feeling threatened.
-Rather than trying to consciously recall the trauma, the objective becomes developing healthy coping skills and mindfully being with experiences without clinging or pushing away.
+Rather than trying to consciously recall the trauma, the objective becomes developing healthy coping skills and mindfully being with experiences without obsessing or pushing away.
 The objective of recovering may also become living within the window of tolerance, expanding time spent in this region of experience, while lessening time spent in hyperarousal and hypoarousal.